mitsuaki0321/fake-tools/scripts/faketools/docs/skinWeights_tools_en.md

   Select geometry and vertices (multiple objects supported), then run the command to rebind the skinCluster to the influence positions.

 - **Prune Small Weights**
-  Select vertices and run the command to set the weights of influences below 0.005 to zero.
-Unlike Maya's standard feature, locked influences are ignored.
+  Select geometry and run the command to set the weights of influences with weights less than 0.005 to zero.
+Unlike the standard Maya function, it ignores locked influences.

 - **Remove Unused Influences**
   Select geometry (multiple objects supported) and run the command to remove influences with zero weight from the skinCluster.